WomenPlusPlus/deploy-impact-21-inzone-a/backend/README.md

 - Validation is performed by summing the points of all selected options.
 This way, wrong answers can either have 0 points, or even negative points.
   - The formula for calculating the total points could be extended to include penalties for skipped questions.

+The 1-1..* relations exam>question and question>option are implemented as both a relation in the parent and a pointer from the child.
+One of each is redundant, and one has to keep track of them being aligned.
+However, this helps to be able to make single queries from the app during low-network mode, and also helps navigation in the parse dashboad from exam to question to option.

 All fields are required, except for the *total points* of an **attempt**, which can only be calculated later (exam answer validation by professor).

 ![Schema](spoky_schema.png)